cran-task-views/WebTechnologies/WebTechnologies.md

     classes and functions for converting XML nodes to instances of those classes.
 It provides the framework for meta-computing with XML schema in R.
     `r pkg("xslt")` is an
-    extension for the `r pkg("xml2")` package to transform XML documents by applying an xslt style- sheet.
+    extension for the `r pkg("xml2", priority = "core")` package to transform XML documents by applying an xslt style- sheet.
 (It can be seen as a modern replacement for [<span class="Ohat">Sxslt</span>](http://www.Omegahat.net/Sxslt/), which is an
     interface to Dan Veillard’s libxslt translator, and the [<span